optimalisatie/exec.js/README.md

 WebWorkers have a startup latency of ~40ms which make them unsuitable for some applications.
 This code runner does not have a significant latency or overhead and it's 690 bytes compressed.

+In some modern browsers the code may be executed in a separate thread (multithreading) without the latency disadvantage of WebWorkers. ([OOPIF](https://www.chromium.org/developers/design-documents/oop-iframes))

 # Usage

 Include `exec.js` in the HTML document.